 - Use of diagnostics to maintain loop performance levels.

 - Improved process control accuracy that reduces process variability.

 Types of control valve bodies

-A huge variety of valve types and control operation exist.
+In addition, A huge variety of valve types and control operation exist.
 For that reason, there are two main forms of action; the sliding stem and the rotary action.

-The most common and versatile types of control valves are sliding-stem globe, V-notch ball, butterfly and angle types.
+Finally, the most common and versatile types of control valves are sliding-stem globe, V-notch ball, butterfly and angle types.
 Their popularity derives from rugged construction and the many options available that make them suitable for many process applications.